sussyahhblud/TheUniverseNetwork/replit.md

   - Deployment configured for autoscale
   - .gitignore created with Python and temporary file exclusions
   - Games are downloaded on-demand via the frontend interface using the backend API
-  - **Game icons updated** to use actual images from icons folder instead of emojis
+  - **Game icons updated** to use actual images from icons folder instead of emojis (both home page modal and games listing page)
   - **Improved error messaging** for static hosting with step-by-step Render deployment instructions
   - Created RENDER_DEPLOYMENT_GUIDE.md with complete migration instructions
+  - Added requirements.txt file (empty, but required by Render's Python environment)
+  - **Created games/index.html** - Games listing page with all 5 games displayed with proper icons
+  - **Removed Cookie Clicker download popup** - No longer needed since all game files are downloaded via main download system
+  - Removed /api/download-images endpoint from server.py

 ## Project Structure
 - `index.html` - Homepage with UN logo